In This Article

 Take a fashion or lifestyle magazine or visit websites of this type.
 The very first thing you would see is countless ads for beauty and skincare products.
 These ads are from different manufacturers and use different strategies, but they do have one thing in common – they are misleading.
 Actually, there’s a term for this – pseudoscience.

-Pseudoscience is defined as a claim, practice or belief that is presented as scientific, but which does not adhere to the scientific method.
+pseudoscience definition is a claim, practice or belief that is presented as scientific, but which does not adhere to the scientific method.
 And now, you probably imagine all those bold claims you just read in magazines or fashion websites.
-All those manufacturers claim they have breakthrough formula that would somehow magically remove* wrinkles from your face.
+All those manufacturers claim they have a breakthrough formula that would somehow magically remove wrinkles from your face.
 They promise a wide array of results, but when you buy such products you realize how ineffective they are.

 In fact, big beauty and skincare companies invest more money into promoting their products than in researches that would develop those breakthrough formulas they brag to have.
 They use pseudoscience, include “big” or scientific words to make their claims seem legit and only tell target audience what they want to hear thus making millions.

-Recognizing pseudoscience in beauty and skincare product isn’t that difficult.
-Although we’d like to have the possibility of having our wrinkles removed in just a few days, unfortunately that’s still not possible.
-Whenever some famous brand uses outrageous claims to sell their product, you can be sure it’s nothing but a pseudoscience.
+Recognizing pseudoscience in beauty and skin care product isn’t that difficult.
+Although we’d like to have the possibility of having our wrinkles removed in just a few days, unfortunately, that’s still not possible.
+Whenever some famous brand uses outrageous claims to sell their product, you can be sure it’s nothing but pseudoscience.

-This post contains 6 examples, but it’s safe to say there are hundreds examples of pseudoscience in beauty and skincare industry today.
+This post contains 6 examples, but it’s safe to say there are hundreds of pseudoscience examples in health beauty and skincare industry today.

-Unfortunately for these famous brands, pseudoscience isn’t something that’s allowed to be done, which is why the company is sued and they settled charges for being misleading and deceptive.
+Unfortunately for these famous beauty skin care brands, pseudoscience isn’t something that’s allowed to be done, which is why the company is sued and they settled charges for being misleading and deceptive.

-2. L’Oreal Revitalift promises that in just 8 weeks you will see clinical results on deep set wrinkles.
+promises that in just 8 weeks you will see clinical results on deep-set wrinkles.
 The wrinkle repair treatment is advertised by Andie MacDowell.
 Here, as well, L’Oreal company claims they conducted clinical trials which proved the benefits of the product.
 Now, it’s also important to mention that Revitalift ads which featured Rachel Weisz were banned because the company used Photoshop to make her look younger.
 The question is, if the anti-wrinkle treatment is that effective, why do you have to airbrush model’s face to make it look smoother?

-5. Estee Lauder is one of the most famous high end beauty and skincare brands.
-However, instead of using their reputation to provide supreme experience to customers who can actually afford their products, they also used pseudoscience to lure potential buyers.
+is one of the most famous high-end beauty and skincare brands.
+However, instead of using their reputation to provide a supreme experience to customers who can actually afford their products, they also used pseudoscience to lure potential buyers.
 For example, in 2013 the company was sued because they claimed their serums promoted DNA repair and other anti-aging effects.
 The company didn’t conduct any clinical trials to support their claim.
 Basically, they just wrote their claim like it was a post-it note until the angered customer decided to take the matter in her own hands and sue them.

 However, just because pseudoscience is largely used today, it doesn’t mean it’s impossible to find products that are genuine and effective.
 There are many companies that constantly work towards delivering effective products without pseudoscience.
-This is why the company invests their money into researches and clinical trials instead of endorsing celebrities to promote their brands.
-All this just shows that you have to be very careful when choosing your skincare and beauty products.
-Making bold claims and only mentioning “clinical researches” on labels isn’t enough.
-It is important to have solid proof that product really can accomplish what is claimed to do.
+This is why the company invests its money into research and clinical trials instead of endorsing celebrities to promote its brands.
+All this just shows that you have to be very careful when choosing your skincare and beauty.
+Making bold claims and only mentioning “clinical research” on labels isn’t enough.
+It is important to have solid proof that the product really can accomplish what it claimed to do.